iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Banach Space.md

 ---
 ### **Intro**

 When there is vector space, we have linear operator.
 However, in the world Banach Space, we have infinite dimensional vector space to work with.
+In this file, we are following Kryzig's textbook, introduction to functional analysis.

 #### **Def-1 | Linear Operators**
 > A linear operator $T$ is an operator such that: